 Types of Blogs that Make Money

-Naturally, we may be a little biased but here’s the rundown as far as I can see as a professional blogger.
+Naturally, we may be a little biased — but here’s the rundown as far as we can see as professional bloggers.

 1. Making Money Online

-Whoops, did I just let the cat out of the bag???
+Whoops — Did I just let the cat out of the bag???

 You’re currently on a blog teaching you how to make money blogging telling you that teaching people how to make money is the best way to make money.

 Yes, we’re here to tell you that money blogs are very high-earners.
 That’s generally because you can charge higher prices for products and people will spend more money if they believe that they can make it back.

 So does that mean that this is your best bet to get started?

 You can’t teach people how to do something if you haven’t done it already yourself.
 At that point, you’re just teaching theory and that’s dishonest at best and lying at worst.